R&H Logo

 $7,360 – $6,400 = $960 maintenance payment

-Because Susan and Jason’s divorce occurred after 2018, the resulting maintenance payment is reduced.
+Because Susan and Jason’s divorce occurred after 2018, the maintenance payment was reduced.

 Since the spouses’ combined monthly AGI is $18,400, the guideline calls for a 25 percent reduction.